SED4906/candela/README.md

 A candela is the metric unit of luminous intensity, equal to lumens per steradian.

-This is intended for personal use, primarily on my Surface Go 3, and on my main computer as a daily driver.
+This is intended for personal use.

 Therefore, it's rather opinionated:
 - A dark theme is applied by default.